-If you enjoy meeting and talking to people from other countries, finding out about their cultures and learning how language works, then studying A level German is an excellent choice for you!
+If you enjoy meeting and talking to people from other countries, finding out about their cultures and developing your knowledge of how language works, then studying A level Spanish is an excellent choice for you!

 Why should I study a language?